ibayoub/awesome-python/CONTRIBUTING.md

     * Write down the reason why the library is awesome.
 * Add the link: `* [project-name](http://example.com/) - A short description ends with a period.`
     * Keep descriptions concise.

 * Add a section if needed.
     * Add the section description.
     * Add the section title to Table of Contents.
-* Search previous Pull Requests or Issues before making a new one, as yours may be a duplicate.
 * Don't mention `Python` in the description as it's implied.
 * Check your spelling and grammar.
-* Remove any trailing whitespace.